ECO-Qube/capi-gce-demo/capi-resource-set/cluster-automate.md

 ### Create ClusterResourceSet

-In order to make the mgmt cluster aware of how to apply the former k8s objects we need to create ClusterResourceSet to bind those objects with target cluster:
+In order to make the mgmt cluster aware of how to apply the k8s objects, we need to create ClusterResourceSet to bind those objects with target cluster:

 ```Yaml
 ---